in2code-de/in2publish_core/Documentation/Installation/Preparation.md

 ## Software Requirements

+**Preface**:
+If you do not use `adapter.remote: 'ssh'` or `adapter.transmission: 'ssh'` you can safely ignore any reference to SSH/libssh/php-ssh(2).
+SSH-Adapters are used by default and they are the only ones shipped with in2publish.
+If you can't or don't want to use SSH you can ask us for alternatives.

+---

 in2publish requires some functions that are not commonly available on many servers as well as some minimum server software versions.